-1.3 Statement Type
+1.2 Statement Type

 Please note a very important distinction between different sections of text throughout this document.
-There are two distinctive kinds of text: informative comment and normative statements.
-Because most of the text in this specification will be of the kind normative statements, the authors have informally defined it as the default and, as such, have specifically called out text of the kind informative comment.
+There are two distinctive kinds of text: informative comment and normative statement.
+Because most of the text in this specification will be of the kind normative statement, the authors have informally defined it as the default and, as such, have specifically called out text of the kind informative comment.
 They have done this by flagging the beginning and end of each informative comment and highlighting its text in gray.
-This means that unless text is specifically marked as of the kind informative comment, it can be considered a kind of normative statement.
+This means that unless text is specifically marked as of the kind informative comment, it is considered a normative statement.

-EXAMPLE: Start of informative comment
+EXAMPLE: Start of Informative Comment